SergejBre/SynchroTime/README.md

-# SynchroTime - Command-line client for adjust the exact time and calibrating the RTC DS3231 module
+# SynchroTime - CLI- and GUI-client for adjust the exact time and calibrating the RTC DS3231 module
 ![PROJECT_IMAGE](./images/guiApp_About.png)

 ## Motivation